AmonteCrawleyIT1025/AmonteCrawleyIT1025/Lab3/readme.md

 One of the clubs that my school offer that I find very interesting is Cyber Security Club.
 This club will bring everyone who enjoys cyber security together.
 This club will also help each other in learning the cyber security skill; as well as, compete in competitions to gain a hands on experience.

 # Conclusion
+This was one of my favorite labs.
+I learned a lot about software and Python.
+Learning Python was a hard but fun experience.
+I am excited to be one step closer to my goals, I plan on using python everyday just for more practice.
+I also got to schedule an appoinment with the career coach to help me find opportunities for cyber security internships.
+During this lab I also signed up to be a member of the cyber security team, hopefully I get accepted this should be a fun experience and great hands on experience.